Sensory stimulation is the input and sensation you receive when one or more of your senses is activated.

 Some examples of sensory stimulation for developmentally disabled adults include:

-Sensory stimulation can also improve the well-being of older adults with or without neurocognitive disorders by calling up positive memories, reinforcing relationships with loved ones, and reducing anxiety and depression.
+Sensory stimulation can also improve the well-being of older adults with or without neurocognitive disorders by calling up positive memories, reinforcing relationships with loved ones, and

 Sensory stimulation activities for older adults could include:

 - listening to different types of music